• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » Chemistry » What is Density?
+Home » Science Experiments for Kids » Chemistry » Easy Density Experiments and Tricks for Kids

 Density can be a tricky concept to grasp.
 Density refers to how much mass there is in a particular space.
 Imagine a drawer full of socks.
 It has a specific density.
 Suppose you take a sock out, the density of the drawer changes.
 This is because the mass of the socks has changed, but the volume of the drawer has stayed the same.